The Lichtenbaum-Quillen dimension of complex varieties: General Results

 \subsection{Construction of the spectral sequence}

-To match better with the motivic homotopy theory literature, we switch in this section only to the following setting: fix $m > 1$; let $m' = 2m$ if $m \equiv 2 \pmod 4$, and $m' = m$ otherwise; let $F$ be a field containing $1/m$ and a primitive $m'$$^\text{th}$ root of unity; and let $X$ be a smooth scheme over $F$.
+To match better with the motivic homotopy theory literature, we switch in this section only to the following setting: fix $m > 1$; let $m' = 2m$ if $m \equiv 2 \pmod 4$, and $m' = m$ otherwise; let $F$ be a field containing $1/m$ and a primitive $m'$$^\text{th}$ root of unity, and with no $m'$-torsion in its Brauer group; and let $X$ be a smooth scheme over $F$.
 Then $K_2(F, \Z/m')$ is identified with the roots of unity $\mu_{m'}(F)$, and fixing a primitive root of unity $\zeta$ we can define the spectrum-level Bott maps

 just as in \S\ref{bott_section}, and consider the cofiber $K/\tau(X,\Z/m)$.
 Let

 be the map from the \'etale site of $X$ to the Zariski site, and let

 { {\ref*{spec_seq}$'$} \begin{thm} In the setting just described, there is a spectral sequence